A Debt Relief Order (DRO) is a simple and cheap alternative to bankruptcy if you are renting and have little money to

-It is also possibly, but extremely rare, for a DRO to be revoked after it has completed.
-These are called Post Moratorium Revocations and the OR has to go to court to get one.
+It is extremely rare for a DRO to be revoked after it has completed.
+These are called Post Moratorium Revocations and the Official Receiver has to go to court to get one.
 In 2015/16 there were only five cases.

 My DRO is being revoked – what should I do?

 If your DRO is being revoked, you need to find an alternative way of dealing with your debts.